 For most workers, retirement means an end to employer-sponsored health coverage.
-But your 65th birthday usually comes with a pretty sweet gift from the federal government: Medicare.
+But your 65th birthday usually comes with a new type of health insurance: Medicare.

 But how does Medicare work, anyway?

-Whether you’re about to turn 65 or you’ve been enrolled in the program for years, now is a great time to brush up on the federal health insurance program, what it offers, what it costs and how to make changes to your Medicare coverage.
+Whether you’re about to turn 65 or you’ve been enrolled in Medicare for years, now is a great time to brush up on the federal health insurance program, what it offers, what it costs and how to make changes to your coverage.

 Medicare is the largest health insurance program in the United States, covering more than 60 million Americans.

 It’s also one of the most confusing and complex programs.

 Contrary to popular belief, Medicare isn’t free and it doesn’t cover all your health care costs, either.

 Here’s what you need to know to get the most out of your Medicare coverage.